nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 - "What is python?
 What is IPython?
 What is Juypter?"
 - "What are the tools we'll be using in the course?"
 objectives:
-- "Build a mental model of data storage, computing, and how they relate to one another"
+- "Understand how the components in your computing stack relate to one another"
 - "Understand the different ways of interacting with your computer and what the pros and cons are"
 - "Explain when and why command-line interfaces should be used instead of graphical interfaces."
 - "Explain the advantages of remote computing including cloud and high performance computing."